 The Counseling & Student Development Center is currently offering mental health services by video and in-person appointments.
 Please call us (570-577-1604) to discuss your needs and indicate your preference for video or in-person services.
-A counselor may be reached for a same-day phone appointment by phone from 1 p.m. to 4 p.m., Monday through Friday.
+A counselor may be reached for a same-day phone appointment by phone from 1 p.m. to 4 p.m., Monday, Wednesday, and Friday.

 Distress related to mental health concerns, suicidal thoughts, attempts to die by suicide, and completed suicides are an unfortunate but very real experience for students at Bucknell.
 We believe that there are many things that can be done to protect someone from being at risk of suicide.
 One of first steps to preventing deaths is creating a community that is a) aware of signs that a person may be considering suicide, and b) able to take next steps to help a person at risk.
 The more Bucknellians who have this training, the greater the chance that a student at risk will get the help they need when they most need it.

 Step 1: Complete an online module, which should take ~40 minutes.
 You will learn about the signs that a person may be in distress and considering suicide.
 The goal is to increase your comfort level and confidence in taking steps to help a person at risk.

 You may access the Kognito module on a computer or mobile device.
 Before attempting to access the module ensure 1) that you are already logged into MyBucknell and 2) have confirmed that your device meets the system requirements.

 (Note: If you completed the simulation in a previous year and are refreshing your skills, click on the NEED TO RECERTIFY link (not ‘Relaunch’) to ensure that your completion this year is recorded accurately.)

 If you need to pause while completing the training, when you log back in again, choose RESUME and it will return your most recent training check point.
 When you complete the module, please save a copy of the Certificate of Completion should someone need to see that you have completed it this year.